h4ck3df1sh/remove-hidden-class-extension/README.md

-> This is custom web extension to unhide all hidden elements of a web in order to resolve a pentesting challenge provided by shift3.
+> This is custom web extension to reveal hidden elements of a web in order to resolve a pentesting challenge provided by shift3.
 [Challenge](https://github.com/Shift3/penetration-testing-challenge)

 # Remove hidden class

-This browser extension removes the "hidden" class from elements with class="col-3 post-meta text-right user-controls hidden" on a specified website.
+This browser extension removes the "hidden" class from web elements

 ## Installation